al1brn/geonodes/docs/simulation.md

 ## Alternative storing a named attribute

 Rather than using the named attribute, we can use a simulation state named **top**.
-Don't forget to explicitly capture the **top** attribute with the mesh.

 ``` python
 import geonodes as gn